Creating self-managed communities

 Bridging the Gap

 It’s our belief that everyone deserves a safe and stable place to call home.
-SquareOne seeks to bridge the often insurmountable gap between the street and conventional housing with a variety of simple, cost-effective housing options.
+SquareOne seeks to bridge the often insurmountable gap between the street and conventional housing with a variety of inclusive, cost-effective housing options.

 The American home has more than doubled in size since 1950, even as fewer people are living in them.
 SquareOne returns to simple, compact alternatives.
 In doing so, we believe we can not only address the housing gap, but also embody a vision for a more sustainable future.

 We go beyond building individual tiny houses.
-SquareOne builds democratic communities in which each person has a voice in shaping how their community is operated and managed—creating a foundational sense of ownership on which the village thrives.
+SquareOne builds democratic communities in which each resident has a voice in shaping how their community is operated and managed—creating a foundational sense of ownership on which the village thrives.

 EXECUTIVE DIRECTOR | Dan Bryant